-(1) 2016 includes pre-tax non-cash asset impairment charges of \$24.4 million related to the impairment of 19 restaurants and \$0.8 million related to the relocation of a restaurant.
+^{(2) 2016} includes pre-tax non-cash asset impairment charges of \$24.4 million related to the impairment of 19 restaurants, \$2.5 million related to software impairment, and \$0.8 million related to the relocation of a restaurant.
 2016 also includes pre-tax costs of \$6.7 million related to the closure of nine Red Robin Burger Works restaurants and \$0.7 million related to acquiring 13 franchised restaurants.

-(2) 2015 includes pre-tax non-cash asset impairment charges of \$0.6 million related to the impairment of two restaurants.

-- (3) 2014 includes pre-tax costs of \$1.8 million related to acquiring 36 franchised restaurants.
-2014 also includes a pre-tax non-cash asset impairment charge of \$8.8 million, of which \$7.6 million related to the impairment of in-development software, and \$1.2 million related to the impairment of three restaurants. - (4) 2013 includes pre-tax non-cash asset impairment charges of \$1.5 million related to the impairment of four restaurants. - (5) Total operating weeks represent the number of weeks that the Company-owned restaurants were open during the reporting period. - (6) Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Revenues" for a further discussion of our comparable restaurant designation. - (7) Comparable restaurant sales increase and average annual comparable restaurant sales volumes for 2012 were calculated on a 53-week basis by adjusting fiscal year 2011 as if there were 53 weeks.
+- (3) 2015 includes pre-tax non-cash asset impairment charges of \$0.6 million related to the impairment of two restaurants - (4) 2014 includes pre-tax costs of \$1.8 million related to acquiring 36 franchised restaurants.
+2014 also includes a pre-tax non-cash asset impairment charge of \$8.8 million, of which \$7.6 million related to the impairment of in-development software, and \$1.2 million related to the impairment of three restaurants. - (5) 2013 includes pre-tax non-cash asset impairment charges of \$1.5 million related to the impairment of four - (6) Total operating weeks represent the number of weeks that the Company-owned restaurants were open during the reporting period. - (7) Please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Revenues" for a further discussion of our comparable restaurant designation. - (8) Comparable restaurant sales increase and average annual comparable restaurant sales volumes for 2017 were calculated on a 53-week basis by adjusting fiscal year 2016 as if there were 53 weeks.